Here are the top Institutional holders of ImmunoGen Inc. (IMGN) shares

 The top institutional shareholder in the company is Wellington Management Company, LLP with over 22.08 million shares valued at $142.44 million.
 The investor’s holdings represent 11.34% of the IMGN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is RA Capital Management, L.P. with 18.42 million shares valued at $118.79 million to account for 9.46% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 15.16 million shares representing 7.78% and valued at over $97.76 million, while Vanguard Group, Inc. (The) holds 7.27% of the shares totaling 14.16 million with a market value of $91.31 million.

-The stock witnessed a 27.21% loss in the last 1 month and extending the period to 3 months gives it a 64.31%, and is -1.09% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.88% over the week and 8.11% over the month.
+The stock witnessed a 20.13% loss in the last 1 month and extending the period to 3 months gives it a 60.68%, and is 2.29% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.40% over the week and 8.51% over the month.

 ImmunoGen Inc. (IMGN) Analyst Forecasts